 How Are Skin Lesions Treated?

-Treatment for skin lesions may include surgery or medications.
+Treatment may include surgery or medications.
 Your individual treatment plan will depend on the type of lesion.

 For minor skin lesions, topical medications are often sufficient for treatment.
 Oral medications are generally used in moderate to severe cases.

-For some types of skin lesions, surgery is the most effective treatment option.
-Surgical treatments for skin lesions may include:
+For some types, surgery is the most effective treatment option.
+Surgical treatments may include:

 - Surgical removal of the lesion, often in the case of a mole that could develop into skin cancer